Meet Tanya Cracknell, AKA The Grime Violinist, the classically-trained musician best known for her violin covers of grime tracks.

 Not only does she play grime gigs on a regular basis, but to keep well-practiced (and well-paid), Cracknell still plays the occasional classical violin gig.
 ‘Without fail, I perform two or three times a week, every week.’

-With now almost 20,000 followers on Instagram, the Grime Violinist is clearly doing something right.
+With upwards of 20,000 followers on Instagram, the Grime Violinist is clearly doing something right.
 Like most burgeoning grime artists, her career so far has been without management, but her first solo EP, Grime Violinist Instrumentals, will surely be turning heads.

 You can keep up with Tanya on Instagram.